jackrobertscott/authpack-client-190806/packages/wga-api/readme.md

-# 🏇 Depreciated: Authenticator API
+# 🏇 Depreciated: Authpack API

 > User and team management for your app

-Helper methods which may be used to access the Authenticator API using GraphQL.
+Helper methods which may be used to access the Authpack API using GraphQL.

 ## Install